What not to say during a job interview

-Getting shortlisted for an interview seems like a daunting task nowadays and when the phone finally rings, you don’t want to mess it up by saying or doing something you will regret.
-Trust me – nothing worse than the feeling of regret, hoping you had the power to turn back time.
+Getting shortlisted for an interview seems like a daunting perspective and when the phone finally rings, you really want to make the most of that one chance to get the job offer.

 "I’ve always wanted to go into recruitment or HR"